tock/tock/doc/reference/trd101-time.md

 ```

 `Alarm` has a `disable` in order to cancel an existing alarm.
 Calling
 `set_alarm` enables an alarm.
+If there is currently no alarm set, this
+sets a new alarm.
+If there is an alarm set, calling `set_alarm` cancels
+the previous alarm and replaces the it with the new one.
+It cancels the
+previous alarm so a client does not have to disambiguate which alarm it
+is handling, the previous or current one.

-The `reference` parameter is typically a
+The `reference` parameter of `set_alarm` is typically a sample of
-sample of `Time::now` just before `set_alarm` is called, but it can
+`Time::now` just before `set_alarm` is called, but it can also be a
-also be a stored value from a previous call.
-The `reference` parameter
+stored value from a previous call.
+The `reference` parameter follows
-follows the invariant that it is in the past: its value is by
+the invariant that it is in the past: its value is by definition equal
-definition equal to or less than a call to `Time::now`.
+to or less than a call to `Time::now`.

 The `set_alarm` method takes a `reference` and a `dt` parameter to
 handle edge cases in which it can be impossible distinguish between